newrelic/newrelic-agent-control/docs/README.md

                             └── newrelic-infra.yaml
 ```

-The Super Agent parses both its own configuration and agents values files to replace placeholders, and then SA then persists all these auto-generated files.
+The Agent Control parses both its own configuration and agents values files to replace placeholders, and then SA then persists all these auto-generated files.

-* Files under `/etc/newrelic-super-agent`  are used for local configuration.
+* Files under `/etc/newrelic-agent-control`  are used for local configuration.
 These are provisioned by the customer using Ansible like tools.
-* Files under `/var/lib/newrelic-super-agent/fleet`  are used for remote configuration.
+* Files under `/var/lib/newrelic-agent-control/fleet`  are used for remote configuration.
 These are centrally managed through New Relic fleet control, offering streamlined control for large-scale deployments.

-The Super Agent generates actual agent configuration files and places these under `/var/lib/newrelic-super-agent/auto-generated` after processing Agent Type + Agent Values.
+The Agent Control generates actual agent configuration files and places these under `/var/lib/newrelic-agent-control/auto-generated` after processing Agent Type + Agent Values.

 ### OpAMP Capabilities

-Users can disable remote management just by commenting the `opamp` section in the  [Super Agent Configuration](#super-agent-configuration) file.
+Users can disable remote management just by commenting the `opamp` section in the  [Agent Control Configuration](#agent-control-configuration) file.

 ## Health